Skip to content

 let (|Multiplied|) multiplier value =

-// => Pattern with parameter
+// => Pattern with parameter (multiplier)

-// => Takes multiplier, extracts from value
+// => Takes multiplier, applies to value

-value * multiplier // => Returns multiplied value
+value * multiplier // => Returns multiplied value (extracted value)

 let describeMultiple value =